Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-client-mobile-consistency" %} be consistent with other mobile platforms in feature support (for example, iOS).

-{% include requirement/MUST id="android-client-verb-prefix" %} standardize verb prefixes within a set of client libraries for a service.

-We speak about using the client library in a cross-language manner within outbound materials such as documentation, blogs, and public speaking.

 ### Client interface

 {% include requirement/MUST id="android-service-client-naming" %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).

+{% include requirement/MUST id="android-client-location" %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.android.messaging.servicebus`).
+Specialized service clients should be placed in subpackages.

 {% include requirement/MUST id="android-async-client-name" %} offer an async service client named `<Service>[<Feature>]AsyncClient`, as async is the most common paradigm on Android.
 More than one service client may be offered for a single service.
 For example, a client for the storage service's Blob feature should be named `StorageBlobAsyncClient`.

-{% include requirement/MUSTNOT id="android-async-framework" %} use a third-party library to provide an async API.

-{% include requirement/MUSTNOT id="android-async-use-azure-core" %} write custom APIs for streaming or async operations.
-Make use of the existing functionality offered in the Azure Core library.
-Discuss proposed changes to the Azure Core library with the [Architecture Board].

-{% include requirement/MUST id="android-client-location" %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.android.messaging.servicebus`).
-Specialized service clients should be placed in subpackages.

 {% include requirement/MUST id="android-client-constructor-minimal" %} allow the consumer to construct a service client with the minimal information needed to connect and authenticate to the service.

+{% include requirement/MUST id="android-service-client-builder" %} offer a fluent builder API for constructing service clients, said builder must be an inner class within the service client class it will instantiate.

 {% include requirement/MUST id="android-service-client-immutability" %} ensure that all service client classes are immutable upon instantiation.